a-cordier/gh-actions/CONTENT.md

 Did you know you should always take an extra pair of pants golfing?
 Just in case you get a hole in one.

+What did the ocean say to the shore?
+Nothing, it just waved.

+They tried to make a diamond shaped like a duck.
+It quacked under the pressure.